dotnet/docs/docs/framework/wcf/basic-wcf-programming.md

 ## In This Section
  [Basic Programming Lifecycle](../../../docs/framework/wcf/basic-programming-lifecycle.md)
- Describes the lifecycle of designing, building, and deploying [!INCLUDE[indigo2](../../../includes/indigo2-md.md)] service and client applications.
+ Describes the lifecycle of designing, building, and deploying WCF service and client applications.

  [Designing and Implementing Services](../../../docs/framework/wcf/designing-and-implementing-services.md)
  Describes how to design and implement a service contract, choose a message exchange pattern, specify a fault contract, and other basic aspects of services.

  [Configuring Services](../../../docs/framework/wcf/configuring-services.md)
- Describes how to configure a [!INCLUDE[indigo2](../../../includes/indigo2-md.md)] service to support the contract requirements, customize local runtime behavior, and indicate the address to publish the service.
+ Describes how to configure a WCF service to support the contract requirements, customize local runtime behavior, and indicate the address to publish the service.

  [Hosting Services](../../../docs/framework/wcf/hosting-services.md)
  Describes the basics of hosting services in an application.

  [Building Clients](../../../docs/framework/wcf/building-clients.md)
- Describes how to obtain metadata from services, convert that into [!INCLUDE[indigo2](../../../includes/indigo2-md.md)] client code, handle security issues, and build, configure, and host an [!INCLUDE[indigo2](../../../includes/indigo2-md.md)] client.
+ Describes how to obtain metadata from services, convert that into WCF client code, handle security issues, and build, configure, and host an WCF client.

  [Introduction to Extensibility](../../../docs/framework/wcf/introduction-to-extensibility.md)
- Describes how to extend [!INCLUDE[indigo2](../../../includes/indigo2-md.md)] to create custom solutions.
+ Describes how to extend WCF to create custom solutions.

  [WCF Troubleshooting Quickstart](../../../docs/framework/wcf/wcf-troubleshooting-quickstart.md)
  Describes some of the most common issues that occur, what you can do to solve them, and where to locate more information about the issue.